Administrative divisions of Lithuania

-This article is about the administrative divisions of Lithuania.
+Lithuania is a country in the Baltic region of Europe.

 Grand Duchy of Lithuania (1251–1569)

 In the earliest stages of the formation of the Lithuanian state, the area included several "lands" (Lithuanian: plural – žemės, singular – žemė), such as Nalšia, Deltuva and Lietuva (as well as others), each ruled by a regional duke.
 When King Mindaugas (r.
 1251–1263) unified the state, he killed, expelled, or subjugated most of the regional dukes.
 The lands were either added to the new ruler's domain or granted to members of his family.

 As the Grand Duchy of Lithuania expanded into Slavic lands, title to the acquired principalities was given to the Grand Duke's offspring or to others of his relatives.
-For example, Mindaugas granted Black Ruthenia with its center in Navahrudak to his son Vaišvilkas; Gediminas Grand Duke of Lithuania from 1316 to 1341, sent his brother Fiodor to Kiev.
+For example, Mindaugas granted Black Ruthenia with its center in Navahrudak to his son Vaišvilkas, Grand Duke Gediminas (1316–1341) sent his brother Teodoras to Kiev.
 This system had major disadvantages: the principalities remained semi-independent with loose ties to the central government.
 Rulers of these principalities could operate as powerful rivals to the Grand Duke, a situation that led to frequent power-struggles.